cawrites/speakcode/README.md

 Developers can literally spend hours look through blogs, forums, and support for useable code.

+### **AI in Code Development**

+The advancement in Artificial Intelligence (AI) can have several benefits in code development, including:

+1. Improved efficiency: AI can automate repetitive tasks and assist developers in completing code more quickly, which can increase productivity.

+2. Enhanced accuracy: AI can detect errors in code more accurately than humans, reducing the likelihood of bugs and errors in the final product.

+3. Better decision making: AI can provide insights into the code development process, helping developers make informed decisions about design choices, algorithm selection, and optimization.

+4. Predictive analytics: AI can analyze past code development data to make predictions about future projects, helping developers plan and allocate resources more effectively.

+5. Improved code quality: AI can suggest optimizations and improvements to existing code, resulting in higher-quality software.

+6. Enhanced testing: AI can help automate and improve testing procedures, which can reduce the time and effort required to test code thoroughly.

+Overall, AI can help streamline the code development process and improve the quality of the final product, making it an important tool for developers.

 **Speak Code** We are working on a special project that has been in the works for years.
-Decided to take a leap from notebook to screen.
-So we are working with people that speak the language of code.
-Our features and project list should be available soon.
+With the inclusion of AI we will be able to tell a better story about code.
+We are working with people that speak the language of code.
+We are currently working on our features and project list.